gabrielcancel/google-data-analyst-case-study/README.md

 During the google data analyst course, we need to do a case study to apply our competences
 <br>

-## The main question of this case study is : How to convert casual to member ?
+## The main question of this case study is : How to convert a casual to a member ?

 <br>